openvswitch/ovs/Documentation/topics/dpdk/vhost-user.rst

 vhost-user-client ports, OVS acts as the client and QEMU the server.
 This means OVS can die and be restarted without issue, and it is also possible to restart an instance itself.
-For this reason, vhost-user-client ports are the preferred type for most use cases.
+For this reason, vhost-user-client ports are the preferred type for all known use cases; the only limitation is that vhost-user client mode ports require QEMU version 2.7.
+Ports of type vhost-user are currently deprecated and will be removed in a future release.

 .. _dpdk-vhost-user: